ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

 &nbsp;     The key point is that data is not the event itself.
-Data is what a system or person

-&nbsp;     chose to record about that event.
+It is what a person or system chose to record about the event.

 &nbsp;   </p>